Mahler equations for Zeckendorf numeration: Mahler equations for Zeckendorf numeration

-Using the relation stated in Lemma~\ref{lem:ineq-lambda}, there is a positive constant~$C_{k+1}$ such that $f_n ⩾ C_{k+1}n^{k+1}$ holds for each $n ⩾ 0$.
+and from this one obtains a positive constant~$C_{k+1}$ such that $f_n ⩾ C_{k+1}n^{k+1}$ holds for each $n ⩾ 0$.
 This proves the statement for $k+1$.
 By Lemma~\ref{lem:asymptotic-bound}, $f$ is not Z-regular. \end{proof}

-The same technique can be applied to show that solutions of other Z-Mahler equations are also not Z-regular.
-For instance, the non-zero solution of the equation $(1-x)f(x) = \frac{1}{2} \left(Φ(f(x))+Φ^2(f(x))\right)$, as well as the solution of the equation is $(1-x^2)f(x) = Φ(f(x))$ are also not Z-regular.
-It also follows from the proof of Proposition~\ref{pro:non-regular}] that the solution of the Z-Mahler equation $(1-α x)f(x) = Φ(f(x))$ for $α ⩾ 1$ is also not Z-regular because the coefficients obviously grow faster than the ones of the solution of $(1-x)f(x) = Φ(f(x))$.
-The same approach does not seem to work for the similar Z-Mahler equation $(1+x^2)f(x) = Φ(f(x))$ although it's reasonable to assume that the solution of this equation is also not Z-regular.
+The same technique of Lemma~\ref{lem:ineq-lambda} can be applied to show that solutions of other Z-Mahler equations are also not Z-regular, with the same arguments For instance, the non-zero solution of the equation $(1-x)f(x) = \frac{1}{2} \left(Φ(f(x))+Φ^2(f(x))\right)$, as well as the solution of the equation is $(1-x^2)f(x) = Φ(f(x))$ are also not Z-regular.
+It also follows from the proof of Proposition~\ref{pro:non-regular} that the solution of the Z-Mahler equation $(1-α x)f(x) = Φ(f(x))$ for $α ⩾ 1$ is also not Z-regular because the coefficients obviously grow faster than the ones of the solution of $(1-x)f(x) = Φ(f(x))$.
+The same approach does not seem to work for the similar Z-Mahler equation $(1+x^2)f(x) = Φ(f(x))$ although it is reasonable to assume that the solution of this equation is also not Z-regular.
 Note that the solution of $(1+x)f(x) = Φ(f(x))$ turns out to be Z-regular because it is the polynomial $1-x$.